vestalux/sljekyll/new-suggestions/childrens-ya-books/_posts/2016-10-25-new-childrens-books-for-november-2016.md

 <h3><a href="https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ/6702045?QRY=CTIBIB%3C%20IRN(65785403)&QRYTEXT=Rover%20and%20the%20big%20fat%20baby">Roddy Doyle - <cite>Rover and the Big Fat Baby</cite></a></h3>

-It's the summer holidays and Rover is busy searching for poo.
+*"It's the summer holidays and Rover is busy searching for poo.
 He works for The Gigglers, small furry creatures who make sure grown-ups are nice to their kids.
 If they aren't, they get the Giggler Treatment - a smelly, squishy present on the end of their shoe, which is where Rover comes in.
-But Rover and his nephew Messi (who is actually very tidy) are distracted from their job by a Big Fat Baby (B.F.B) who's fallen out of her Granny's backpack.
+But Rover and his nephew Messi (who is actually very tidy) are distracted from their job by a Big Fat Baby (B.F.B) who's fallen out of her Granny's backpack."*

 <h3><a href="https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ/6705586?QRY=CTIBIB%3C%20IRN(65593829)&QRYTEXT=The%20war%20next%20door">Phil Earle - <cite>The War Next Door</cite></a></h3>